 Realizing that before it could expect to convince other young people to fight in present and future wars, it is necessary for this nation to at least feign gratitude, respect, and appreciation for the efforts and sacrifices, however misguided, of past warriors.
 But again, at least for me, despite the gesture and some “bruised and soiled feet,” the doors are locked and the church closed.

-Posted by Camillo Mac Bica, Ph.D. on March 30, 2017, With 1195 Reads Filed under Government & Politics, Military, Religion.
+Posted by Camillo Mac Bica, Ph.D. on March 30, 2017, With 1209 Reads Filed under Government & Politics, Military, Religion.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.